scoulomb/home-assistant/README.md

 ````

 After this I can access from outside home (4g), this is working.
-- to HA using pub WAN IP  (`109....`) and port 8123 or 9123
+- to HA using pub WAN IP  (SFR WAN IP `109....`) and port 8123 or 9123
-- NAS UI using pub WAN IP (`109....`)and port 9080
+- NAS UI using pub WAN IP (SFR WAN IP `109....`)and port 9080

-Note htat when activating UPNP natting rules are not added to SFR box.

-If we disable NAT it stops working

 #### Solution 2: Use DMZ

-DMZ will forward all incomng traffic from outside to a chosen device in SFR LAN.
+DMZ will forward all incoming traffic from outside to a chosen device in SFR LAN.
-We choose this device to be the gateway.
+We choose this device to be the NEST gateway.

 ````
 Activation du DMZ
-Adresse Ip 	: 192.168.1.GOOGLE_GW
+Adresse Ip 	: 192.168.1.GOOGLE_NEST_WAN_IP
 ````

 And in Google Home APP